prometheus/prometheus/docs/feature_flags.md

 Currently Prometheus supports created timestamps only on the traditional Prometheus Protobuf protocol (WIP for other protocols).
 As a result, when enabling this feature, the Prometheus protobuf scrape protocol will be prioritized (See `scrape_config.scrape_protocols` settings for more details).

 Besides enabling this feature in Prometheus, created timestamps need to be exposed by the application being scraped.

+## Metadata WAL Records
+`--enable-features=metadata-wal-records`

+When enabled, Prometheus will store metadata in-memory and keep track of metadata changes as WAL records on a per-series basis.
+This must be used if you are also using remote write 2.0 as it will only gather metadata from the WAL.